diskutil eject: How to Eject Drives From Mac Terminal

 diskutil unmount /Volumes/YourDriveName

-The difference matters for multi-partition drives. unmount removes one volume. eject removes the physical device and all its volumes.
+The difference matters for multi-partition drives. unmount removes one volume. eject removes the physical device and all its volumes at once.

-Before using more advanced commands, you need to know your drive’s disk identifier.
+Before using more advanced commands, you need your drive’s identifier.
 List all connected disks:

 diskutil list